proplot-dev/proplot/docs/why.rst

 .. rubric:: Solution

-ProPlot adds new colormaps, new colors, and new fonts to help you make more aesthetically pleasing figures.
+ProPlot adds new colormaps, colors, and fonts to help you make more aesthetically pleasing figures.

 * ProPlot adds colormaps from the `seaborn <seacolor_>`_, `cmocean <cmocean_>`_,